Petter-Programs/Travelling-Salesman-Challenge/README.md

 Datasets used can be downloaded from https://code.kiwi.com/articles/travelling-salesman-challenge-2-0-wrap-up/

-Each dataset names a starting city, then lists areas and their cities, and finally lists routes with costs and finally the day in which that route is legal.
+Each dataset names a starting city, then lists areas and their cities.
+It then lists routes with costs and finally the day in which that route is legal.
 If the day is 0, the route is available on all days.

 <img width="359" alt="image" src="https://github.com/Petter-Programs/Travelling-Salesman-Challenge/assets/78438600/62c48f8f-2350-49c6-b808-8a43b0d57e62">